PaulskPt/MQTT_UnoR4W_and_Presto/README.md

 See the text file(s) with the log output in the folder [logfile](https://github.com/PaulskPt/MQTT_UnoR4W_and_Presto/blob/main/docs/2025-06-16_14h24_MQTT_test_Serial_Output.txt).

-## Software functionalities of the Publisher device (Arduino Uno R4 WiFi):
+## Software functionalities:
+- Device 1:

 To get the sketch running in the Arduino Uno R4 Wifi you need to fill-in the following variables in the file ```secrets.h```: